louisremi/node-DJs/README.md

     DJs: "Party time!"
     6 May 11:27:48 - Server listening on port 8000

-Now modify myNodeServer.js or _any of the require()ed files_ and hit Ctrl-S.
+Now modify myNodeServer.js or /any of the require()ed files/ and hit Ctrl-S.

     DJs: playlist updated
     6 May 11:29:22 - Server listening on port 8000